Everything we know about fatal shooting of California Bishop David O’Connell

 A suspect has been arrested in the fatal shooting of Bishop David O’Connell of the Archdiocese of Los Angeles, who was killed in his home in Hacienda Heights.

-The California-based auxiliary bishop was shot dead on Saturday afternoon, with law enforcement announcing the arrest of a suspect on Monday.
+The California-based auxiliary bishop was shot to death on Saturday afternoon.

-Law enforcement responded to the home following an emergency medical call at around 1pm on Saturday and discovered the Roman Catholic bishop wounded by a gunshot.
+Law enforcement responded to the home following an emergency medical call at around 1pm and discovered the Roman Catholic bishop wounded by a gunshot.
 He was pronounced dead at the scene.

+On Monday, Los Angeles-area police arrested Carlos Medina, of Torrance, California, in connection with the fatal shooting.

 This is everything we know so far.